Sometimes life is like an extended episode of Scooby-Doo where the gang splits up and looks for clues.

 You can always try to rekindle the friendship if you end up in the same place in the future.
 And if you feel like your friendship has really “ended”, that’s okay, too.
 Sometimes people grow apart—and you never know who you’ll meet next.

 Soon, we were able to joke around just like we used to.
-It made me realize that a strong friendship can survive anything, and that you don’t have to see someone everyday to feel close to them.
+It made me realize that a strong friendship can survive anything, and that you don’t have to see someone every day to feel close to them.

+The past couple months have taught me that you never know what’s going to happen, and it’s important to cherish your friends while at the same time taking advantage of every opportunity that comes your way.
 So don’t be afraid of following your life where it leads you—the friends that matter will always be there when you come back.